robwise/robwise.github.io/_posts/2016-04-15-using-flow-annotations-in-your-redux-reducers.md

 }
 ```

-When an action is dispatched in Redux, it is dispatched to all reducers, so it is quite possible to receive actions in the `todoReducer` that have nothing to do with a `todo`.
-Even if the action _does_ have to do with the `todo`, different actions implicitly come with different payloads attached to them.
+When an action is dispatched in Redux, it is dispatched to all reducers, so it is quite possible to receive actions in a reducer that have nothing to do with that reducer.
+Even if the action _does_ have to do with the reducer, different actions implicitly come with different payloads attached to them.
 All of this means we are forced to make heavy use of [maybe types][flow-maybe-types], and the result is a bunch of very loose annotations that hardly check anything at all.

 ## Using Flow with the Object-Mapping Reducer Style
 Curiously, the Redux docs hint that Redux's use of switch statements may have caused developers to turn elsewhere: